Countryside roads

 Should I brake for small animals?

 Swerving sharply or braking suddenly to avoid small animals is potentially more dangerous than hitting them.
-At least to yourself and other road users.
+At least to yourself as well as other road users.
 But, if you're prepared for the possibility, driving defensively and looking well ahead there should be no reason to hit anything.
 Although most animals remain unfamiliar with the highway code, some are quite smart, and are even learning about roads.

 What about bigger animals?